gogins/csound-webserver-opcodes/README.md

 it can be included directly in the Web page's code.

-Not only can the Web page call methods of the Csound API, but also Csound can run JavaScript in that Web page using the `webkit_run_javascript` opcode.
+Not only can the Web page call methods of the Csound API, but also Csound can run JavaScript in that Web page using the `webserver_run_javascript` opcode.

-Right-clicking on the browser opens a context menu with a command to open the browser's inspector, or debugger.
+Right-clicking on thewebserver opens a context menu with a command to open the browser's inspector, or debugger.
 It can be used to view HTML and JavaScript code, inspect elements of the Document Object Model, and to set breakpoints or inspect variables in JavaScript code.

 ## Example

-See `webkit_example.js`.
+See `webserver_example.js`.

-# webkit_run_javascript
+# webserver_run_javascript

-`webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.
+`webserver_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of thewebserver's default Web page.

 Note that there is a C++ version of the opcode that can be called during the performance by C++ code compiled by the Clang just-in-time compiler:
 ```
-extern "C" void webkit_run_javascript(int browser_handle, std::string javascript_code);
+extern "C" void webserver_run_javascript(intwebserver_handle, std::string javascript_code);
 ```

 ## Description

-`webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.
+`webserver_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of thewebserver's default Web page.
 Note that there is a C++ version of the opcode that can be called by C++ code that has been compiled by the Clang opcodes during the performance.
 This can be used to to send a generated score in JSON format for display on the page, or to call